fasttime/JScrewIt/Features.md

 ### `ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) starts with "\[object Array" and ends with "\]" at index 21 or 22.

-_Available in Chrome, Firefox, Safari 7.1+, Opera and Node.js 0.12+._
+_Available in Chrome, Edge, Firefox, Safari 7.1+, Opera and Node.js 0.12+._
 <a name="ARROW"></a>
 ### `ARROW`
 Support for arrow functions.